timdellinger/pickl-metrics/README.md

 Simulated games can provide insights into the relationship between players' skills and game scores.
 This will help lay the foundation for analyzing actual match results: estimating player skill levels, predicting the results of matches, and other fun things that further our understanding of the game.

 The model is essentially a Markov chain, with the transition probabilities being the probability that a team wins a rally (and thus a point) if they serve.
 Both game-by-game simulations, and a matrix-based approach are implemented.
+The matrix-based approach tells us the frequencies of all different potential outcomes (i.e. game scores), but gives no information about the length of games.
+The game-by-game simulation simulates a single game only, but tells us the length of each game... running this many times gives a distribution of game lengths.

 Additionally, some data from actual tournament play is analyzed and explored.